nishatreza/react-taskboard-app-redux/README.md

 Note:

 # User can add, update, delete any item from a card and can drag and drop from one column card to another.

+Installation:

+# Install with npm install then it will work smoothly.